 Real Estate Short Sales

-A short sale allows the seller to avoid bankruptcy, but the lender may post a negative item on the borrower's credit report, which will lower the consumer's credit score, but not as much as foreclosure.
+A short sale allows the seller to avoid bankruptcy, but the lender may post a negative item on the borrower's credit report, lowering the borrower's credit score, but not as much as a foreclosure.
 Buyers benefit because they can buy property at a lower cost, and, surprisingly, the lender can benefit also; otherwise, the lender would never agree to it.
 The lender benefits because a foreclosure can cost as much as $50,000 in foreclosure proceedings and marketing costs, and it might be hard to get a better price through foreclosure, after expenses, when real estate prices are falling and there are already many foreclosed properties on the market.

-However, a lender would only agree to a short sale if the lender believes that the homeowner is not going to be able to continue making payments, because it would be more profitable for the lender if the payments were continued.
-A short sale is also unlikely if there is a 2nd mortgage on the house, since it would require that the junior lender forgive all or part of the loan, which is unlikely.
+However, a lender would only agree to a short sale if the lender believes that the homeowner will be unable to continue payments, because it would be more profitable for the lender if the payments were continued.
+A short sale is also unlikely if there is a 2nd mortgage on the house, since it would require that the junior lender forgive all or part of the loan, which is unlikely, since the 2nd lender will not receive any of the sale proceeds.
+A buyer will have a better chance of convincing the lender that a short sale is its best option by providing the following information:

-The disadvantage to buyers is that the short sale could take a very long time.
-If you want to buy a property through a short sale, and you think the property was overpriced when purchased, or if home values are falling rapidly, show the lender an appraisal of the property as well as recent prices on comparable property.
-If the remaining mortgage is greater than its current value, the lender will have difficulty selling the property through a foreclosure, and so, it may benefit the lender to agree to a short sale.
+The disadvantage to buyers is that the short sale could take a very long time: 6 months or more.
+However, the time may be shortened if the homeowner stops paying the mortgage, since the lender's costs will increase with time of nonpayment.
+If you want to buy a property through a short sale, and you think the property was overpriced when purchased, or if home values are falling rapidly, show the lender an appraisal of the property as well as recent prices on comparable properties.
+If the remaining mortgage is greater than its current value, the lender will not get a higher price for the property through a foreclosure or even a trustee sale (in those states where property loans are secured by a deed of trust rather than a mortgage), so the short sale may be more agreeable to the lender.

 If you are a homeowner that seriously needs to consider a short sale, then you should gather all the documents together to verify your situation and explain it to your lender.
 Explain in a letter the reason for your financial stress, and that it is unlikely to change soon.
 You should also provide pay stubs, tax returns, banking statements, and a list of all of your debts to verify your situation.